 The actual inspection is based on visual evidence of past activity, treatments or present findings of live insects.
 A graph of the home is drawn out, and all areas conducive will be marked.
 Any area with Termites will be noted, and the inspector will make sure you are aware of them before moving on.
 If no one is available we will crack open the tubes after turning on a video camera so that you’re right there with us when we’re performing the inspection.
 If your report is failed it could delay your home closing or refinance.
 Always plan in advance and ask your lender what their requirements are so that you are not searching around last minute for an inspection.

-- Mud tubes built for traveling above ground
+- Mud tubes built for travelling above ground

 - Damaged or hollow-sounding wood